Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 ## Menu

-The **Menu** in the top-right corner provides the following option: **Export to CSV file**, which exports all visible records into a CSV file, allowing further analysis or backup.
+The **Menu** in the top-right corner provides the **Exporting** option, which exports all visible records into a CSV file, allowing further analysis or backup.

 ---